gbyourss/Disfluency-ICON/README.md

 ## Scripts
-Scripts contain 2 Jupyter Notebooks and 1 python script
+Scripts contain 2 Jupyter Notebooks and 1 python script:
 * split_file.py
 	* This introduces a line break after every 50 tokens.
 	* This will enable us to load data that does not have any clear end of sentence markers.
 	* Change the following label to the required file
 * Train.ipynb
-		Fine Tunes a selected model on the train data and evaluate it on the dev data.
+	* Fine Tunes a selected model on the train data and evaluate it on the dev data.
 Change the following label at the top of the script accorndingly.

 #### File paths to change in Jupyter Notebooks
 * dev_file = '/content/drive/MyDrive/Disfluency Task/Training_Data_Split_50/tamil/tamil_dev_50.tsv'